KrasimirDoychinov/softuni-csharp-webproject/README.md

 The site may not be on.

 Test accounts:
-Normal user - Username: TestUser1/TestUser1.
+Normal user - Username: TestUser1 Password: TestUser1.
-Admin - Username: TestAdmin1/TestAdmin1.
+Admin - Username: TestAdmin1 Password: TestAdmin1.

 # About the project
 Just a simple forum for fans of [Star Wars the Old Republic](https://www.swtor.com) or Star Wars fans in general, to talk about the universe and the game.